oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List {#status-list}

-A Status List is a data structure that contains the statuses of many Referenced Tokens represented by one or multiple bits. [](#status-list-byte-array) describes how to construct a compressed byte array that is the base component for the Status List data structure.
-The second and third sections describe how to encode such a Status List in JSON and CBOR representations.
+A Status List is a data structure that contains the statuses of many Referenced Tokens represented by one or multiple bits. [](#status-list-byte-array) describes how to construct a compressed byte array that is the base component for the Status List data structure. [](#status-list-json) and [](#status-list-cbor) describe how to encode such a Status List in JSON and CBOR representations.

 ## Compressed Byte Array {#status-list-byte-array}

 A compressed byte array containing the status information of the Referenced Token is composed by the following algorithm:

 1. The Status Issuer MUST define a number of bits (`bits`) of either 1,2,4 or 8, that represents the amount of bits used to describe the status of each Referenced Token within this Status List.
 Therefore, up to 2,4,16 or 256 statuses for a Referenced Token are possible, depending on the bit size.
-This limitation is intended to limit bit manipulation necessary to a single byte for every operation and thus keeping implementations simpler and less error-prone.
+This limitation is intended to limit bit manipulation necessary to a single byte for every operation, thus keeping implementations simpler and less error-prone.

 2. The Status Issuer creates a byte array of size = amount of Referenced Tokens * `bits` / 8 or greater.
 Depending on the `bits`, each byte in the array corresponds to 8/(`bits`) statuses (8,4,2 or 1).